-On May 8, 2022, the U.S. issued a determination pursuant to Section 1(a)(ii) of Executive Order 14071 that prohibits:

-&lt;sup>6 The same determination was made pursuant to Executive Order 14024 and creates a theoretical exposure for non-U.S. persons that OFAC determines to be "operating in" the enumerated services sectors "of the Russian economy."
-FAQ 1127 clarifies that "[a] sector determination does not automatically impose sanctions on all persons who operate or have operated in the sector.
-Only persons explicitly determined to operate or the exportation, reexportation, sale, or supply, directly or indirectly, from the United States, or by a United States person, wherever located, of accounting, trust and corporate formation, or management consulting services to any person located in the Russian Federation.
+On May 8, 2022, the U.S. issued a determination pursuant to Section 1(a)(ii) of Executive Order 14071 that prohibits:6 the exportation, reexportation, sale, or supply, directly or indirectly, from the United States, or by a United States person, wherever located, of accounting, trust and corporate formation, or management consulting services to any person located in the Russian Federation.